-General Science
+General Science David C. Brubaker, Ph.D., Chairperson

-Vicky M. Brautigan, Ph.D., Director

-The General Science program provides special opportunities to students interested in interdisciplinary fields such as ecology, environmental science, global studies, and premedical or predental studies; or in special programs of study which differ significantly from the established programs in other departments such as cytotechnology or nuclear medicine.
+The general science program provides special opportunities to students interested in interdisciplinary fields such as ecology, environmental science, and premedical or predental studies.
 The program provides a broad background in the basic sciences.
 Judicious use of electives permits the student to specialize in other technical areas such as computer science or in business.
-Each student's curriculum is tailor-made in consultation with the Director of the Program.
+Each student's curriculum is tailormade in consultation with the director of the program.